Original Medicare vs. Medicare Advantage

 Medicare Advantage (Part C)

-Medicare Advantage, or Part C, is sold by private insurance companies.
-Medicare Advantage replaces Original Medicare (Part A and B) but offers the same Part A and B coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage (more on that a little later).
+Medicare Advantage, or Part C, plans are sold by private insurance companies.
+Medicare Advantage replaces Original Medicare (Part A and B) but offers at least the same coverage.
+Along with Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage (more on that a little later).

 Knowing key details like these can help as you weigh the pros and cons of Medicare Advantage plans vs Original Medicare.
 Of course, there are plenty of other things to take into account.